-You can register online by clicking the register for classes link on the left side of this page or by phone/in person by contacting the Aquatic Park at:North Clackamas Aquatic Park 7300 SE Harmony Road Milwaukie, OR 97222 (503) 794-8080 and press zero
+You can register online or by phone/in person by contacting the Aquatic Park at:North Clackamas Aquatic Park 7300 SE Harmony Road Milwaukie, OR 97222 (503) 794-8080 and press zero

 These introduction to water swim lessons are structured for child and adult participants to explore the water together.

 Water Babies – 12 to 18 Months Old / Aqua Tots – 19-35 Months Old

 Designed for babies accompanied by an adult in the water with the adult being an integral part of the learning process.
 A positive approach to water adjustment, stressing enjoyment and development of skills.

 Pre-school Programs – Ages 3 to 5 years

 Class ratios are maximum of one instructor to five students and classes are taught in shallow water.

 Entry level swimming lesson.
 Introduces students to basic swimming and water safety skills.

 Builds on basic swimming and water safety skills while focusing on independent swimming, glides and underwater skills.

 Begins the basics of front crawl with a continued focus on independent swimming.
 Introduces students to back crawl skills.

 Students will be familiarized with back crawl, while fining and elementary backstroke are introduced.
 Front crawl and rotary breathing refinement continued.